vegafoundation/vega-vega-continuum-vtc-meta-3/README_ES.md

-# VEGA Continuum VTC Meta
+# VEGA CONTINUUM VTC META

 **A Conceptual Framework in the Resonance Data and QIRC Paradigm**